iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 12. Accessibility
 Create accessible applications with ARIA-enabled components, developer guides, and built-in a11y test infrastructure.

+So We will be Looking Every features As we go on.

 # Follow the Below Steps